Eschatologue/CM_wiki/docs/campaign/player-chr/eris-dekrat.md

 You learn the [Hunter's Mark](../../spells/description/core/level-1.md#hunters-mark) spell and you can cast it without expending a spell slot.
 When you make an attack that deals :class-phb24-rogue: ^^Sneak Attack^^ damage, you can also cast this spell at the target as part of the attack.
 The target of this spell is considered your Quarry.

-You also gain additional benefits against your Quarry:
+You the following benefits against your Quarry:

 ***Spellcasting Type.*** You know your Quarry spellcasting ability (Intelligence, Wisdom, or Charisma), if any, and the level of the highest level spell it can cast.